How will Asian teams qualify for Rugby World Cup 2023?

 “The success of Rugby World Cup 2019 in Japan and performances by the host nation is a testimony of rugby’s expansion globally.
 As the fight against the Covid-19 pandemic is about to be won, I welcome this optimistic prospect of reconnecting with the excitement of our sport.
 This is the start of our journey towards France 2023, which will be the best tournament ever delivered.”

 - Asia/Pacific: The winner of the Asian Rugby Men’s Championship 2021 will play Oceania 2 home and away.
 The winner on aggregate will determine the qualifier and the loser will go to Final Qualification – Asia / Pacific 1.

-- The loser will then play the Oceania Rugby Cup 2021 winner in the highest-ranked team’s country with the eventual winner contesting Asia/Pacific as Oceania 2.
+- The loser will then play the Oceania Rugby Cup 2021 winner (Cook Islands) on 24 July in Pukekohe, New Zealand.

 - Americas: The Americas will qualify two teams by September 2022.
 The third-best team in the region will enter the Final Qualification – Americas 1 & Americas 2.